lingchingteng/One-Hundred-Layers-Tiramisu/readme.md

 * Keras2 + TF used for the recent updates, which might cause with some confilict from previous version I had in here

+Hello!

 What is The One Hundred Layers Tiramisu?

 * A state of art (as in Jan 2017) Semantic Pixel-wise Image Segmentation model that consists of a fully deep convolutional blocks with downsampling, skip-layer then to Upsampling architecture.
 * An extension of DenseNets to deal with the problem of semantic segmentation.

  **Fully Convolutional DensNet** = **(Dense Blocks + Transition Down Blocks)** + **(Bottleneck Blocks)** + **(Dense Blocks + Transition Up Blocks)** +  **Pixel-Wise Classification** layer